 Best Places to Visit 1 hour from Paris

-You can visit several places within 1 hour from Paris by public transportation.
-By car, it just depends on traffic.
+You can visit several places within 1 hour of Paris by public transportation.
+By car, it just depends on the traffic.

 Check Out: France Travel Guide on Amazon

 Giverny is a small village in the Normandy region of France, famously known as the residence of Claude Monet.

 One of the main attractions is visiting Claude Monet’s residence and walking through the gardens.

 Visitors can experience and see for themselves the exact inspiration for his most famous impressionist paintings, including the water lilies.
 Monet’s tomb is also located in Giverny at the Saint-Radegonde Church.

 Giverny is full of impressionism, not just Monet.
 Visitors can visit the Museum of Impressionism or the road near Monet’s home to visit other impressionist artists’ homes, including Claude Cambour, Florence Ramier, and Christophe Demarez.